aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/Spreadsheet-Operations/watermark-and-background/add-background/_index.md

 keywords: "Add background on an Excel workbook."
 description: "Aspose.Cells Cloud REST API support adding background on an Excel workbook on an Excel file.
 SDK support kinds of development languages.
 They include Android, C#, Go, Java, NodeJS, Perl, PHP, Python, Ruby, and swift."
 weight: 160
-kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdwon, Add Background in Workbook
+kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdown, Add Background in Workbook
 ---

 This REST API indicates to add `background` on an Excel workbook.